zuora/sdk-java-samples/doc/models/price-base-interval.md

-# Base Price Interval
+# Price Base Interval

-Represents the base price interval.
+Represents the base interval for a price.

 ## Enumeration

-`BasePriceInterval`
+`PriceBaseInterval`

 ## Fields